 A: We certainly do.
 In fact, we need you to report.
 You may have initial knowledge of an activity that may be cause for concern.
-Your reporting can minimize the potential negative impact on the USG.
+Your reporting can minimize the potential negative impact on your institution and the USG.
 Also, offering positive input may help identify issues that can improve organizational culture and performance.